LearnLink Blog

 What Are Wh-Words and Why Are They Important for Kids?

-Wh-words are special question words that help us get specific information.
-They are 'Who,' 'What,' 'Where,' 'When,' 'Why,' and 'How.'
-Sometimes 'Which' is also included.
-These words open up conversations and help children learn more about things, people, places, times, reasons, and methods.
+Wh-words ask for specific information: 'Who,' 'What,' 'Where,' 'When,' 'Why,' and 'How.'
+'Which' sometimes joins them too.
+These words open conversations about people, things, places, times, reasons, choices, and methods.

 💡 Key Idea